-Slow Cooker Lemony Turkey (or chicken) Soup with Spinach and Orzo
+Slow Cooker Turkey Soup with Spinach and Lemon

 This is a soup where you simmer the stock, vegetables, and dried herbs in the slow cooker for quite a while and then add the orzo (or cauliflower rice), diced cooked turkey (or chicken), and spinach at the end.
-The long simmering builds flavor, and you can simmer the soup all day while you’re at work if you need that type of recipe, or do it for a shorter time on high, which is what I did.
-Adding the cooked turkey towards the end of the cooking time eliminates that problem where the turkey meat shreds apart, and I thought this was a fresher take on the traditional turkey soups you see this time of year.
+The long simmering builds flavor, and you can simmer the soup all day, or do it for a shorter time on high, which is what I did.
+Adding the cooked turkey towards the end of the cooking time eliminates having the turkey meat shred apart, and I thought this was a fresher take on the traditional turkey soups you see this time of year.

 How to Make Slow Cooker Turkey Soup with Spinach and Lemon: